CLIENT

 Re-designed for performance

-The ergonomy changed for the checkout as the payment flow was combined into a single page for efficiency, with auto-filled fields.
+The ergonomics changed for the checkout as the payment flow was combined into a single page for efficiency, with auto-filled fields.
+Already, this single step has started converting more customers, and we saw an increase in conversions and less cart abandonment by more than 20%.

-The purchase summary was elevated and became a 'Sticky' feature on the checkout page so that customers could easily confirm what they were paying for, this minimized errors and unnecessary returns on orders.
+The purchase summary was elevated and became a 'Sticky' feature on the checkout page so that customers could easily confirm what they were paying for, which minimized errors and unnecessary returns on orders.

-In the mobile experience, the purchase summary remained above the fold with a collapsable panel, so it could be easily consulted throughout the payment process, therefore reducing errors in orders and returns.
+In the mobile experience, the purchase summary remained above the fold with a collapsible panel, so it could be easily consulted throughout the payment process, therefore reducing errors in orders and returns.

 Cross-Selling Enhancements

-We added relevant product recommendations before payment, which in turn increased AOV by 40%.
+We added relevant product recommendations before payment, which in turn increased AOV by more than 30%.

 30%